SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    in array *var*, and the type of term *map[i]* must be a subtype of *var[i]*'s type.

-   Currently, function types are not supported.
-Every term in *map[i]* must either be an atomic constant, or a tuple of atomic constants, or a tuple or tuples, etc. The term *var[i]* cannot have a function type.

    This function returns :c:macro:`NULL` if something goes wrong.
 It allocates and creates a model otherwise, and returns a pointer to this model.
 When the model is no longer used, it must be deleted by calling :c:func:`yices_free_model`.

+   Currently, function types are not supported.
+Every term in *map[i]* must either be an atomic constant, or a tuple of atomic constants, or a tuple or tuples of constants, and so forth.
+The term *var[i]* cannot have a function type.

    **Error report**